Welcome to Chiang Mai, where the vibrant culture and picturesque landscapes are enough to take your breath away.

-During the burning season, temperatures soar.
-You can expect the heat to rise in January and get hotter throughout February and hit an all-time high in March.
+The heat begins to rise in January and then gets hotter throughout February and hits an all-time high in March.

-This accelerates during March.
-You can expect the blue skies to be replaced by a grey haze.
+This accelerates during March when you can expect the pretty blue skies to be replaced by a thick gray haze.

-Normally in Chiang Mai you’d be able to see mountains in the distance but these won’t be visible anymore.
-You may also find it difficult to see nearby buildings through the fog.
-The smell of smoke also lingers in the air.
+Normally in Chiang Mai you’d be able to see mountains in the distance but these definitely won’t be visible anymore.
+They’ll be covered in thick gray smoke.

-When Is The Peak of Burning Season In Chiang Mai?
+When Is The Peak Of Burning Season In Chiang Mai?

 How Will Burning Season Affect Me?

-The nearby mountains of Doi Suthep, Doi Saket, Doi Inthanon and Doi Khun Than won’t be visible from the city as they usually are.
+The nearby mountains of Doi Suthep, Doi Saket, Doi Inthanon and Doi Khun Than are absolutely breathtaking but they won’t be visible from the city at this time of year.